jontywigster/hyper-v_sensie_build/README.md

 ## Hyper-V Guest Data Exchange vs Serial Port Output
 Although I'd like a VM to be created (after prompts) automatically, I'd also like a rough idea of progress.
 I used to use Hyper-V's guest data exchange to send a few simple messages back to the PowerShell terminal that's running newVM.ps1.
-However, this requires the hyper-V integration to be working in the VM.
+However, this requires the Hyper-V integration to be working in the VM.
 For the latest Alma Linux, Debian Azure, and Ubuntu cloud images at the time of writing, this integration is not available until after a reboot.

 Instead, the serial console is monitored and some simple output is shown to provide an overview of progress.
 After cloud-init's finished, an email is sent with the console output as an attachment.